Airfix

 Airfix is a British brand and former manufacturing company which produced injection-moulded plastic scale model kits.
 In the UK, the name 'Airfix' has become practically synonymous with plastic models of this type, "they became a sort of generic name for any plastic, injection-moulded model kit".

 Airfix manufactured a wide range of plastic model products such as cars, aircraft, ships, commercial vehicles, military vehicles, railways, and figures.
-Founded in 1939, Airfix was owned by Humbrol from 1986 until the latter's financial collapse on 31 August 2006.
+Founded in 1939, Airfix was owned by Humbrol from 1986 until Humbrol's financial collapse in August 2006.
 Since 2007, both Humbrol and Airfix have been owned by Hornby.

 History

 Airfix was founded in 1939 by Hungarian businessman Nicholas Kove, initially to manufacture inflatable rubber toys.
 The brand name was selected so that it would be alphabetically the first in trade directories.
 In 1947, Airfix introduced injection moulding, initially producing pocket combs.
 In 1949, the company was commissioned to create a promotional model of a Ferguson TE20 tractor, moulded in cellulose acetate plastic and hand-assembled for distribution to Ferguson sales representatives.
 To increase sales and lower production costs, the model was sold in kit form by Woolworths retail stores.

 In 1954, Woolworths buyer Jim Russon suggested that Airfix produce a model kit of Sir Francis Drake's Golden Hind, then being sold in North America as a 'ship-in-a-bottle', made in the more stable polystyrene.
 To meet Woolworths retail price of two shillings, Airfix packaged the product in a plastic bag with a paper header that had the assembly instructions on the reverse.
 Its huge success led the company to produce new kit designs.
 The first aircraft kit was released in 1953, a model of the Supermarine Spitfire Mk I, followed by the Spitfire Mk IX in 1958, in 1/72 scale, developed by James Hay Stevens.
 This was a scaled-down copy of the Aurora 1/48 Supermarine Spitfire kit, although it is unknown if this kit was produced with authorization from Aurora.

-Airfix later received complaint letters from modellers and former Royal Air Force (RAF) personnel regarding inaccuracies of the 1/72 Spitfire Mk I that were carried over from the original 1/48 Aurora model, particularly the BTK squadron code provided in the decal sheet (the code was never used on a Spitfire, as it was used by a squadron operating the Supermarine Walrus amphibious biplane).
+Airfix later received complaint letters from modellers and former Royal Air Force (RAF) personnel regarding inaccuracies of the 1/72 Spitfire Mk I that were carried over from the original 1/48 Aurora model, particularly the BTK squadron code provided in the decal sheet.
+The code was never used on a Spitfire, as it was used by a squadron operating the Supermarine Walrus amphibious biplane.
 One of the complaints came from modeller John Edwards, who was appointed as Airfix's chief designer after convincing the company that he could improve their aircraft kits.
-Edwards helped release a more accurate Spitfire Mk IX model in 1955, and he went on to direct the designs of Airfix kits in other ranges for another 15 years until his death at the age of 38.
+Edwards helped release a more accurate Spitfire Mk IX model in 1955.
+He directed the designs of Airfix kits in other ranges for another 15 years, until his death at the age of 38.